connieliu0/connieportfolio/posts/atlassian.md

 ## Overview

+At Atlassian my work spans two teams on admin tools and our analytics dashboard.

+For our analytics product (Atlassian Analytics) I am working on AI tools to boost the approachability and productivity of our users who create and view dashboards that monitor various aspects from pull requests to revenue.

-Currently closely working with product to design and ship a search experience and product strategy to boost the productivity of thousands of Atlassian administrators.
+For the admin side, closely working with product to design and ship a search experience and product strategy to boost the productivity of thousands of Atlassian administrators.
 Also am working on strategy to consolidate email notifications.
 In addition, I work on defining design patterns for the admin design system through auditing and critique.

 My work is currently under NDA as it has not been shipped yet, but please [email me](mailto:cliu55567@gmail.com) for more information and if you're curious about my work!